Licensing 2019 (Chapter Russia)25 March 2019

 In addition, Russian law protects default interest as well as interest on late payments.
 Again, the law does not set out any legal restrictions regarding the recovery of the same.
 Generally, default interest and interest on late payments must be reasonable, well grounded and reflect the consequences of the corresponding breach of the contract to be awarded.

 As a general rule, the transfer of foreign currency between residents and non-residents into or from Russia is a currency operation within the meaning of the Russian Federal Law on Currency Regulation and Currency Control (No. 173-FZ dated 10 December 2003 - as amended).
-Such currency transfer will require the opening of a ‘passport of transaction’ in the authorised Russian bank where the aggregate contract price is equivalent to US$50,000 (or more).
-If the contract price is less than the referenced monetary equivalent, there will be no need to open the ‘passport of transaction’, and the competent bank will transfer the currency (payment) under the contract without this particular document.
-Usually, it takes three to seven days to obtain the ‘passport of transaction’.
+Such currency transfer will require the registration of the contract in the authorised Russian bank where the aggregate contract price is equivalent to 3,000,000 rubles for 'import' contracts (or 6,000,000 rubles - for 'export' contracts).
+If the contract price is less than the referenced monetary equivalent, there will be no need to do the bank contract registrations, and the competent bank will transfer the currency (payment) under the underlying contracts without registrations.

-If the contracting parties are international business entities (non-residents), there is no need to obtain the ‘passport of transaction’ to clear the payment under the licence agreement in Russia.
+If the contracting parties are international business entities (non-residents with no Russian bank accounts opened), there is no need to register a contract with the Russian bank to clear the payment under the licence agreement in Russia.

 Foreign licensors that generate income from the Russian jurisdiction must pay a corporate income tax to the Russian budget.
 Royalties payable to a foreign licensor, when they are not attributable to the licensor’s permanent Russian establishment, are subject to withholding tax that has to be remitted by the foreign licensor’s tax agent (ie, a Russian licensee).
 The present standard rate of corporate income tax (CIT) in Russia is 20 per cent.
 However, if the foreign licensor is incorporated and does business under the laws of a jurisdiction that has signed a double taxation treaty with Russia, a reduced (or even zero) CIT rate may be applied.
 But, in order to avoid the double taxation regime, the foreign licensor must provide documentary certified evidence of its permanent establishment in the relevant contracted foreign jurisdiction.
 Such evidence must be provided to the Russian licensee before the remittance of the withholding tax.